migramirez2/Harmony-ONE/progress/konstantin-potapov.md

+2024-01-15 Mon: This week, I fixed the "block exists" issue which no more leads to a node stuck on the devnet.
+Additionally i am investigating an issue related to a buggy validator state on the mainnet node.

+---

-2024-01-07 Mon: This week, i was investigating the issue with balance transferring on devnet with activated rotation.
+2024-01-08 Mon: This week, i was investigating the issue with balance transferring on devnet with activated rotation.
 I was collaborating with Diego, finally, we decided to reset devnet.

 ---